serqco/qabstracts/codebook.md

   These codes will be removed when all existing codings have been reworked to possibly assign their `background` and `conclusion` sentences to one of the various new codes introduced 2023-03-05.

+In contrast to the sentence classifications, which are intended to be objective (hence the use of two coders and the use of `-ignorediff` where objectivity reaches its limits), the codes `-hype`, `-incredible`, and `-timid` are optional additional attributes that are considered subjective.
+Apply them with your own good judgment and keep in mind that "we are gentle in detecting negative aspects".

 ### 2.10 Codes for special circumstances